FPGA vs Microcontroller: Which One Is Better?

 Choosing Between FPGA and Microcontroller

-Electronic components on a modern pc computer
+Electronic components on a modern PC

-Electronic components on a modern pc computer
+Electronic components on a modern PC

 You can use FPGAs and microcontrollers at different times; one isn’t better than the other.
 It depends on your project’s requirements as they have different qualities you can take advantage of in different situations.

-It’s always best to use the most straightforward tool for your project and if you can get away with using a microcontroller, do it.
+It’s always best to use the most straightforward tool for your project, and if you can get away with using a microcontroller, do it.
 If you think you need FPGAs, that’s OK, but you need to know the advantages and disadvantages.

 FAQs